 Other ‘must do’s are to take part in a traditional tea ceremony.
 The Japanese are very keen on preserving their culture and there is great elegance and attention to detail in every step and the nuances of the tea ceremony are amazing – each gesture, the way they sit, stir the tea, the types of cups all have significance.

 We also visited a geisha house and were treated to a traditional song and dance performance by the resident geisha – who also made us play some games which included trying to knock down a cup with a fan, a sort of game of ‘snap’ and other fun games which had all of us in stitches – despite the language barrier.
 We also got dressed up in traditional kimonos.
 This was a great experience although the kimono is a heavy garment and not at all comfortable to wear.
 They look so elegant and feminine, however, that one is willing to suffer a little!

-Finally, a trip on a Bullet Trains or Shinkasen is so worth it.
+Finally, travel to Japan is incomplete without a trip on a Bullet Train or Shinkasen.
+It is so worth it.
 The trains hurtle along at over 250km/hour.
 When you’re in a station and one zooms past, it’s very thrilling to see that sort of speed.
 Sitting in one was definitely a worthwhile experience, as speeding past another train, it just shows as a blur!